ausdigital/ausdigital-dcp/docs/1.0/index.md

     * with field name ("default")
     * with field extensions (free format object)
     * used to logically group the services
-  * has service metadata list
-    * with relation to ParticipantIdentifier (reference to containing business)
-    * with relation to ServiceGroup name ('default' if nothing was specified on service creation step)
-    * with field DocumentIdentifier (which document this service is about)
-    * with proceses list
-      * made of process object
-        * with field ProcessIdentifier: which process is described
-        * with field ServiceEndpointList: list of endpoints, which accept business messages
-  * with public keys list
-    * made of PublicKey items
-      * with field fingerprint
-      * with field keyid
-      * with field pubKey
-      * with field published
-      * with field revoked
-  * with list of linked participant identifiers

 Business is a base entity, containing all business-related objects.
 Business info is easy discoverable by DCL-DCP requests chain: